theoallen/RMMZ/README.md

 Plugins on the Sandbox folder are not ready to use (I use it mostly for backup).
 But you're free to look at it.

+I'm also currently making an independent action sequence engine dubbed as Theo's Battle Sequence Engine ([you may look the glimpse here](https://github.com/theoallen/RMMZ/wiki/TBSE-Getting-Started)).
+While this is still a work in progress, I would like to make a statement about the terms of use of the plugin beforehand.

+The terms of use above is still apply for TBSE, there are some to add

+* You are free to modify the plugin, make your own version based on mine, and repost it somewhere else.
+Credit to me must be given.
+* You are free to sell a modified version of the plugin and use your own terms of use as long as you have make a significant change to the plugin (not just a small edit).
+Credit is still required.
+* You are going to take a full responsibility for modifying and selling the plugin.
+* I have the right to have a full access to your modification, including a separate addon (no payment, no obfuscation).
+* I have the right to include your modification to my plugin if I see fit.
+Credit will be given.

 Version naming
 =====
 The version naming of my plugin will follow this standard